rust-lang/book/second-edition/nostarch/chapter16.md

 green threaded model is called the *M:N* model, `M` green threads per `N` OS threads, where `M` and `N` are not necessarily the same number.

 Each model has its own advantages and tradeoffs.
-The tradeoff that's most important to Rust is runtime support. *Runtime* is a confusing term; it can have different meaning in different contexts.
+The tradeoff that’s most important to Rust is runtime support. *Runtime* is a confusing term; it can have different meaning in different contexts.
 Here, we mean some code included by the language in every binary.
 For some languages, this code is large, and for others, this code is small.
-Colloquially, "no runtime" is often what people will say when they mean "small runtime", since every non-assembly language has some amount of runtime.
+Colloquially, “no runtime” is often what people will say when they mean “small runtime”, since every non-assembly language has some amount of runtime.
 Smaller runtimes have fewer features but have the advantage of resulting in smaller binaries.
 Smaller binaries make it easier to combine the language with other languages in more contexts.
 While many